The Lambert $W$ equation of state in light of DESI BAO: The model with the Lambert equation of state

-and is denoted by $W(k)$.
-The above equation admits two real solutions if $-\frac{1}{e}<k<0$, which correspond to two real branches of $W$ \cite{Veberic2}.
-It is possible to obtain many solutions for complex values of $k$, which correspond to infinitely many complex branches of $W$ \cite{Corless1,Jeffrey1}.
-One might refer to the book by Mez\~{o} \cite{Mezo1} for an extensive and insightful discussion on the properties and applications of the Lambert $W$ function.\\
+i.e., The above equation admits two real solutions if $-\frac{1}{e}<k<0$, which correspond to two real branches of Lambert $W$ \cite{Veberic2}.
+It is possible to obtain many solutions for complex values of $k$, which correspond to infinitely many complex branches of Lambert $W$ \cite{Corless1,Jeffrey1}.
+Some important values of the Lambert \(W\) function are obtained at \(k=-\frac{1}{e}\), \(k=0\), and \(k=1\), yielding Lambert $W(-\frac{1}{e})=-1$, Lambert $W(0)=0$, and Lambert $W(1)\approx 0.567143$.
+The value Lambert $W(1) \approx 0.567143$ is referred to as the \emph{omega constant}.
+This notable constant emerges naturally in exponential equations and is often viewed as an exponential analogue of the golden ratio because of its distinctive fixed-point property and its frequent occurrence in self-referential exponential relations.
+One might refer to the book by Mez\~{o} \cite{Mezo1} for an extensive and insightful discussion on the properties and applications of the Lambert $W$ function.
+In the following, the Lambert $W$ function will be denoted simply by $W$.
+For a historical account of the notation $W$, see Hayes \cite{Hayes1}.
+The $N^{\text{th}}$ derivative of $W$ can then be expressed as follows: